Of all the members of Team Cockroach, none are as simultaneously kind and dim-witted as

 One of the show's writers, Joe Mande, told SB Nation in 2018 that they

 decided to make Jason from Florida because it was the polar opposite of a silent, Buddhist monk, which is what he was initially forced to pose as before he and the other humans pieced together what Michael was up to.
 "So then it was, what's the funniest part of Florida?
 And I had just done a show in Jacksonville with John Mulaney, and everything about Jacksonville was cracking us up....
 So we started talking about Jacksonville and just made it completely cartoonish."

 Here are some of the funniest things Jason has revealed about Jacksonville so far.

-Season 1, Episode 4.
-Jason tells Eleanor that once he crashed his jet ski into a manatee.
+Screenshot courtesy of NBC Season 1, Episode 4.
+Jason tells Eleanor that once he drove his jet ski into the aquatic mammal.
 "I'm from Jacksonville, Florida — it happens a lot," he explains.

 Season 1, Episode 9.
 Janet becomes flummoxed when people begin asking her things that she doesn't know the answers to, like what jalapeño poppers are.
 Jason, however, gives her the definition by way of a troubling anecdote.
 "One time at a Buffalo Wild Wings in Jacksonville — the nice one, not the one above the gas station — I ate 50 of them in two minutes!
 Everyone at the hospital was so impressed."